reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 ## Reading From the URL

 Currently, the todo list is not filtered even after the URL changed.
-This is because we are filtering from `<VisibleTodoList />`'s `mapStateToProps()` is still bound to the `state` and not to the URL. `mapStateToProps` has an optional second argument `ownProps` that is an object with every props passed to `<VisibleTodoList />`
+This is because we are filtering from `<VisibleTodoList />`'s `mapStateToProps()`, which is still bound to the `state` and not to the URL. `mapStateToProps` has an optional second argument `ownProps` that is an object with every props passed to `<VisibleTodoList />`
 #### `containers/VisibleTodoList.js`
 ```js
 const mapStateToProps = (state, ownProps) => {